This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What is a dental abscess?

 A dental abscess is a collection of pus in or around a tooth.
 A dental abscess is caused by bacteria.
-The bacteria usually enter the tooth when the enamel (outer part of the tooth) is damaged by tooth decay.
-Bacteria may also enter the tooth through a break or chip in the tooth, or a cut in the gum.
+The bacteria can enter the tooth when the enamel (outer part of the tooth) is damaged by tooth decay.
+Bacteria can also enter the tooth through a chip in the tooth or a cut in the gum.
 Food particles that are stuck between the teeth for a long time may also lead to an abscess.

 What increases my risk for a dental abscess?

 - Medical conditions, such as diabetes, gastric reflux, or diseases that weaken the immune system